 At Emy A. Cordano, Attorney at Law, your concerns involving your children will receive the personal attention they deserve.
 I will take care of you every step of the way.
 From strategy development through the resolution of your case, you will work directly with me, an experienced Salt Lake City child custody attorney, Emy Cordano.
 Together, we will act and make sure we achieve your goals.
 Not only do I help clients in the Salt Lake area, but also those living in Alpine, Lehi, South Jordan, Herriman, Granite, Millcreek, the Avenues, North Cove, Bountiful, Farmington, Clearfield, Ogden, Eden, and more.

 Child custody cases in Salt Lake City, and throughout Utah, can be incredibly difficult emotionally and legally.
 This is often the most emotional aspect of a divorce or separation.
 In all custody matters, Utah courts prioritize the best interests of the children.
 However, parents often have dramatically different views on what that means.
-Methods for resolving the issues we will discuss below include negotiation, child custody mediation, custody evaluations, and litigation.
+Methods for resolving the issues we will discuss below include negotiation, child custody modification, custody evaluations, and litigation.
 Attorney Emy Cordano will help you set realistic objectives to target the best possible outcome.

 The physical custody of a child determines where the child will reside and for how many overnights out of the year.
 Physical custody agreements could result in the child spending time residing with both parents (joint physical custody) or with just one parent (sole physical custody).